A subscription to JoVE is required to view this content. Sign in or start your free trial.

 Although these models do not reproduce many of the physiopathological events related to aneurysm formation, they are hemodynamically similar to the situation found in the clinical setting.
 Therefore, they can be used for research or training purposes, allowing physicians to learn and practice different endovascular techniques in animal models that are close to the human system.

 Intracranial aneurysm (IA) is a severe cerebrovascular disease associated with up to a 50% mortality rate when ruptured.
 It is a relatively common and potentially lethal condition, with a reported prevalence between 3.6% and 6% in angiographic studies1.
 The intracranial vessels are abnormally dilated and suffer distension due to multifactorial risk factors, including, but not limited to, smoking, hypertension, excessive alcohol intake, or increasing age.
-When left untreated, IA can spontaneously rupture, resulting in subarachnoid hemorrhage (SAH) that is responsible for significant morbidity and death2,
+When left untreated, IA can spontaneously rupture, resulting in subarachnoid hemorrhage (SAH) that is responsible for significant morbidity and death2,3,4.
+Additionally, one third of patients require hospitalization or nursing care, and only 30% of patients with SAH can return to independent living, thus representing a serious disease burden in humans that actually justifies the need for animal experiments5.

 The experiment was approved by the ethical committee of the Jesús Usón Minimally Invasive Surgery Centre, and all procedures were performed according to Spanish Royal Decree 53/2013 and the European regulation (2010/63/EC).